 This course deals with auditing theory, standards and procedures, current trends, and the study of AICPA releases pertaining to auditing.
 Prerequisite: ACCT 411.
-Note: Not offered in 2002-03.

 ACTG 414 Tax Accounting (3)

 This course involves the study of federal income tax laws and their effect on individual income.
 Prerequisite: ACCT 301.
 (Spring)